What is a cookie banner?

 - Other

 You can define a hint text for each category here and visitors can check/uncheck each category.
-Of course, the category "Technically necessary" must remain, otherwise the website would no longer function correctly.
+Of course, the category "Technically necessary" must be kept, otherwise the website would not work correctly.
 So cookies from this category may always be set.

 This banner should contain both the "Save" and "Cancel" buttons.
 Additionally, buttons like "accept / reject all" can be included.